 No, all our products are not tested on animals.

-Yes, all our products (hair care cosmetics and hair loss capsules) are produced in Switzerland.
+Yes, all our hair care cosmetics products are produced in Switzerland.

 Tell your doctor or pharmacist if you are taking or have recently taken or might take any other medicines, including medicines obtained without a prescription.